jorgeTreminio07/clinic_front/README.md

-# Clinical record registration and control system - Frontend (React)
+# Clinical record registration and control system - Frontend (vite + React + TypeScript)

 Frontend application for a **Clinical record registration and control system** for general medical care, built with **React 18** and modern UI libraries.